Skip to main content

 STEC Culture

-If previous testing was conducted using a culture-independent diagnostic test (CIDT), please check the CIDT box and attach previous result reports.
+If previous testing was conducted using a culture-independent diagnostic test (CIDT), in the Specimen/Isolate Information section, for "Was an original test performed on a CIDT platform?" select "Yes" and attach your laboratory's result reports.

 Preliminary report will be sent upon isolate confirmation, followed by a final report for serotype.